-Hey there, my name is Rodrigo Araújo.
-I live in Vancouver, Canada, though originally from Brazil1.
-I've had many titles: Software engineer, computer scientist, programmer, developer, hacker2, musician3.
-But I believe we shouldn't describe ourselves in terms of labels4 but rather in terms of values, beliefs and actions.
-Therefore, here is what I do: I build software and do research in order to help humans achieve higher and greater things.
+I'm Rodrigo Araújo.
+I live in Vancouver, Canada, though originally from Brazil.
+I'm a Software engineer with a background in Computer Science.
+I build software and do research in order to help humans achieve higher and greater things.

 Research and work